Home Family and home Children What to do if your child is allergic to milk

 • Lack of appetite and poor sleep.

-Most often, the reason for such a child's poor health is the use of certain foods prohibited for a nursing mother.
+Most often, the reason for such poor health of the child is the consumption of certain foods prohibited for a nursing mother.
 These include nuts, any citrus fruits, smoked products, red vegetables and fruits, unusual foods, protein-rich animal products.
-All this, even in a small concentration, can worsen the health of the crumbs and cause signs of allergies.
+All this, even in small concentrations, can worsen the baby’s well-being and cause signs of allergies.

-Often, young mothers are of the opinion that a large volume of hot sweet tea with added milk will increase milk production.
-In fact, this tea can cause colic in the baby, the appearance of frothy greenish feces.
-This is how a cow's milk allergy manifests itself.
-If you continue to consume such tea, the health of the crumbs will seriously deteriorate.
+Often young mothers adhere to the belief that a large volume of hot sweet tea with added milk increases milk production.
+In fact, such tea can cause colic in the baby and the appearance of frothy greenish stool.
+This is how an allergy to cow's milk manifests itself.
+If you continue to drink this tea, your baby’s health will seriously deteriorate.

 a2 Lack of a substance that breaks down gluten, can also cause allergies.
-Gluten is found in wheat, rye, barley, and oats.
-In order not to provoke such troubles, it will be correct to switch to gluten-free cereals after the birth of a child.
+Gluten is found in wheat, rye, barley and oats.
+In order not to provoke such troubles, it would be right to switch to gluten-free cereals after the birth of a child.
 These include rice, buckwheat, millet and corn.

-Various chemical additives, found in abundance in modern products, can also negatively affect the condition of the child.
-Therefore, it is necessary to closely monitor the quality of the products that you purchase in the store.
-It is best to exclude such foods from your menu altogether.
+Various chemical additives, found in abundance in modern products, can also negatively affect the child’s condition.
+Therefore, it is necessary to carefully monitor the quality of the products you purchase in the store.
+It is best to exclude such products from your menu altogether.

-Sometimes signs of allergy appear as a result of a deficiency of lactase, an enzyme that breaks down lactose.
+Sometimes signs of an allergy appear as a result of a deficiency of lactase, the enzyme that breaks down lactose.
 This condition can be acquired or congenital.
-Then, before breastfeeding, it is necessary to give the baby the missing enzyme, which is in deficit.
-If this is not possible, then the child must be fed with infant formula that does not contain lactose.
-If the baby develops a lactase deficiency after an intestinal infection, then the mother needs to adhere to a diet that excludes any sweet foods.
+Then, before breastfeeding, it is necessary to give the baby the missing enzyme, which is in short supply.
+If this is not possible, then the child must be fed with infant formulas that do not contain lactose.
+If the baby develops lactase deficiency after an intestinal infection, then the mother needs to follow a diet that excludes any sweet foods.

-What to feed if your baby is allergic to milk
+What to feed if your child is allergic to milk

-Some mothers are in a hurry to transfer the baby to artificial feeding when an allergic reaction to milk feeding is manifested.
-But this method can further exacerbate the problem.
+Some mothers rush to transfer their baby to artificial feeding if an allergic reaction to milk feeding occurs.
+But this method can make the problem even worse.
 The reason is that almost every infant formula contains a strong allergen - cow's milk protein.
-In addition, the mixtures lack antibodies necessary for the baby's body.
+In addition, the mixtures do not contain the antibodies necessary for the baby’s body.

 Charming mother feeding her adorable son in the kitchen

-Therefore, it is best to stick to a diet that excludes all foods that can trigger an allergic reaction.
-A young mom should eat:
+Therefore, it is best to stick to a diet that excludes all foods that can cause an allergic reaction.
+A young mother should eat:

 • Green vegetables and the same fruits.